leaalonzo/quant-portfolio-analytics-dev/README.md

 ## Disclaimer

-Personal educational project developed independently.
-Not affiliated with any employer.
-Uses only publicly available market data.
-Not investment advice.
+This is a personal educational project developed independently.

 ---